miracle-fox-2017/twatt/README.md

 # twatt
 client-server application using twitter oauth (morning) and jquery (afternoon)
+simple twitter client can do update status, show timeline, and search tweet.

 ## List of Routes:
 | Route | HTTP | Require Data | Description |